 The National Museum of Nuclear Science & History is excited to welcome homeschool students and families to the Museum.
-Programs specifically for homeschool students ages 5-15 are hosted bi-weekly in September and monthly in October, November, January, February, March and April.
-Online registration for monthly school programs is now available!
-More will be added throughout the year.
+Programs specifically for homeschool students ages 5-15 are hosted once weekly in September and twice per month in October, November, January, February, March and April.
+Online registration for monthly school programs is now open!

 If you have questions about our homeschool programs, please contact David Gibson, Museum Educator, at 505-245-2137, extension 127, or firstname.lastname@example.org.

 For more information on our homeschool education programs, join our Homeschool Group on Facebook!

 In a time where home-based education is taking place all over the nation, we invite you to visit our website, Voices of the Manhattan Project.
 This amazing collection of oral histories contains 580 audio/visual interviews with individuals who worked on the Manhattan Project.
 Interviews include General Leslie R. Groves, General Paul Tibbets (pilot of the Enola Gay), and a transcript of an interview with J. Robert Oppenheimer.Learn More